jolheiser/gitea/docs/content/doc/usage/command-line.en-us.md

 }
 ```

-This function will receive a command line context and return a list of details about the problems or error.
+This function will receive a command line context and return a list of details about the problems or errors.